 Scientific name: Macquaria australasica.
+Minimum legal size: 35 cm.
 Permitted waters: Macquarie perch can only be taken from Lake Dartmouth and the Upper Coliban Reservoir (and their tributaries).

 Restricted waters: the taking of Macquarie perch is prohibited in all other waters.